leoniemclaughlin7/Vincent-Van-Gogh/README.md

 ### Gallery

 * The gallery is an important aspect of this website.
-It is within this section that some of Vincents Van Gogh's paintings are displayed to the user.
+It is within this section that some of Vincent Van Gogh's paintings are displayed to the user.
 * There is three distinct categories of paintings available to view, self-portraits, landscapes and flowers.
-When hovered over the paitings enlarge slightly and a drop shadow can be seen.
+When hovered over the paintings enlarge slightly and a drop shadow can be seen.

 <img src="assets/images/readme-images/gallery.png">